Havillant History, Family Crest & Coats of Arms

 The surname Havillant was first found in Somerset and Guernsey where "a member of the ancient Norman family of De Havilland of Guernsey settled in Somersetshire temp.
 Henry VII., and founded this surname in England."
 The original Guernsey family settled there before 1176.

-Important Dates for the Havillant family
+Early History of the Havillant family

 This web page shows only a small excerpt of our Havillant research.
 Another 55 words (4 lines of text) covering the years 117 and 1170 are included under the topic Early Havillant History in all our PDF Extended History products and printed products wherever possible.